Carl Eugene Watts: Arrest and discovery

 Houston General Post Office (G.P.O.):

 Several women at the G.P.O. were assaulted by Carl Eugene Watts.
-June Reynolds was bumped in the back of her car by him.
+Carl bumped into June Reynolds car with his car.
 She was pregnant at the time.
-Two other women; Lucia DeStefano, and Karen Koslicky also had some man bothering them on the freeways when they drove home from work.
+Two other women, Lucia DeStefano and Karen Koslicky, also had a man bothering them on the freeway when they drove home from work.
 Cheryl Sibolo was assaulted by Carl Eugene Watts on the night of April 14, 1982.
-When she spotted him in the rear-view mirror while exiting the Federal parking lot.
-She pulled over immediately in front of the G.P.O. to confront him, exiting her car, yelling very loud and flailing her arms at him with threats to leave her alone or else.
+She spotted him in her rear-view mirror while exiting the Federal parking lot, and she pulled over immediately in front of the G.P.O. to confront him.
+She exited her car, yelling very loud and flailing her arms at him with threats to leave her alone or else.
 He tried to exit his vehicle but Cheryl kept threatening him.
 He was very scared and got back in his car and so did Cheryl.
-He drove around her vehicle with a scared look on his face, but it appeared to be a mock look and drove down Franklin Street.
-Carrie Mae Jefferson was assaulted on April 16, 1982 when Watts accosted outside her home as she was returning from work at the downtown post office.
+He drove around her vehicle with a scared look on his face, but it appeared to be a mock look and he drove down Franklin Street.
+Carrie Mae Jefferson was assaulted on April 16, 1982, when Watts accosted outside her home as she was returning from work at the downtown post office.
 Watts choked Jefferson into semiconsciousness, threw her into the trunk of her car and drove her to White Oak Bayou as she frantically tried to escape from the vehicle.
 There he killed her and buried her body, then returned her car to the street where she lived.

-Michele Maday, 20, was assaulted, beaten, and choked in her Houston apartment on May 23, 1982.
-Her assailant entered her bathroom, filled the tub with water, and drowned her while she was still lying on the floor before departing.
-Later that day, Melinda Aguilar, 18, and Lori Lister, 21, had their Houston apartment broken into by Watts.
-He choked Lister down the steps below the apartment while she was returning from work.
+Watts was finally arrested by Houston police on May 23, 1982, and charged with the kidnapping and attempted murder of Lori Lister, and aggravated kidnapping of Lister's friend, Melinda Aguilar, in the course of a burglary at Lister's residence.
+Later on Sunday, the body of Michele Maday, 20, was found after she had been assaulted, beaten, and choked in her Houston apartment.
+Maday's assailant entered her bathroom, filled the tub with water, and drowned her before departing.
+After the killing of Maday, Watts entered the Houston residence of Lori Lister, 21, and Melinda Aguilar, 18.
+He choked Lister on the steps below the apartment when she returned from work.
 Then he went inside the apartment and choked Aguilar too.
-She pretended to be unconscious while Watts wire-tied her hands behind her back.
+She pretended to be unconscious while Watts tied her hands behind her back with wire.
 In order to drown Lister, he hauled her body upstairs and into the bathroom, where he filled the bathtub with water.
 Aguilar was able to escape while Watts was focused on Lister and leapt out of a window to get assistance.
-Lister was saved, and Watts was apprehended after evading capture.
+Lister was saved, and Watts was apprehended while trying to evade capture.
 While Watts was being held, investigators started to connect him to several recent killings of women.
 However, prosecutors in Texas did not believe they had enough evidence to find Watts guilty of murder.